 Fixed term secondment until 31 March 2021

 Fire risks don’t go away because of Covid-19, and the Government is keen to press on with remediating unsafe ACM buildings.
 The LGA, (wholly funded by MHCLG), built a team to tackle dangerous cladding on private sector residential tower blocks.
 The Joint Inspection Team, (JIT), goes across England assisting boroughs to enforce against uncooperative landlords.
 The JIT team has a fire engineer and building control staff, working alongside the EH team to help with making HHSRS assessments.
 The team works with the ‘host’ borough to support them take appropriate enforcement action.
+We need a new experienced and dynamic Environmental Health Officer (EHO) to work within the team, to support the PEHO and JIT Team Leader.

 The team is based in London, (once social distancing is over), but much of the work will be on site: wherever the high-risk blocks are.
 We need the best staff for this crucial work, and we welcome staff from across the country, on the basis that there will be some team meetings and training required in London.
 There’ll be blocks to be visited in London too.
 All staff will have to be ready to stay, (with colleagues), in a hotel in the city where the given block(s) is.
 Inspections and associated over-night stays will be fully risk-assessed, appropriate measures will be in place and any necessary PPE provided.